 New Program Offers Advanced Studies in Energy

-Offering advanced studies in energy, a new progam within the Master of Science in Engineering degree at UNC Charlotte provides non-engineers and engineers alike the chance to further their careers in power and energy.
+Offering advanced studies in energy, a new program within the Master of Science in Engineering degree at UNC Charlotte provides non-engineers and engineers alike the chance to further their careers in power and energy.
 The energy study focus is open to all students with backgrounds in Science, Technology, Engineering and Mathematics (STEM) fields such as physics, environmental studies, computer science, all engineering and engineering technology disciplines, earth science and more.

 “The energy program is really trying to address the needs of a large population of undergraduate students who want to further their education,” said Dr. Johan Enslin, director of the Energy Production and Infrastructure Center (EPIC) at UNC Charlotte.
 “We went through discussions with several other universities including UNC-Chapel Hill, Appalachian State and Pembroke, and discovered there is a lot of interest in this program.
 Especially for students who have an interest in careers in energy and the environment, but don’t have an engineering degree.”